 In Colorado, sex offenders are required by law to register with the local law enforcement agency in each jurisdiction in which they reside.
-Failure to register is a crime under section 18-3-412.5 of the Colorado Revised Statutes.
+Failure to register (FTR) is a crime under section 18-3-412.5 of the Colorado Revised Statutes.

 Felony sex offenders who fail to register as required or to keep law enforcement notified of their whereabouts commit a felony in Colorado.
 Misdemeanor sex offenders who fail to do so commit a Colorado misdemeanor.

-To help you better understand the consequences of failing to register as a Colorado sex offender, our Colorado criminal defense attorneys discuss the following, below:
+To help you better understand the consequences of failing to register as a Colorado sex offender, our Denver Colorado criminal defense attorneys discuss the following, below:

 - 1. What obligations do Colorado sex offenders have?